PostgREST/postgrest/install.rst

   $ docker run --name db-scripting-test -e POSTGRES_PASSWORD=pwd -p 5434:5432 -d postgres
   $ POSTGREST_TEST_CONNECTION=$(test/create_test_db "postgres://postgres:pwd@localhost:5434" test_db) stack test

-Additionally, if one creates a docker container to run stack test (this is necessary on MacOS Sierra with GHC below 8.0.1, where `stack test` fails), one can run PostgreSQL in a separate linked container, or use the locally installed Postgres.app.
+Additionally, if one creates a docker container to run stack test (this is necessary on MacOS Sierra with GHC below 8.0.1, where :code:`stack test` fails), one can run PostgreSQL in a separate linked container, or use the locally installed Postgres.app.

-Build the test container with `test/Dockerfile.test`:
+Build the test container with :code:`test/Dockerfile.test`:

 .. code:: bash

   $ docker build -t pgst-test - < text/Dockerfile.test
   $ mkdir .stack-work-docker ~/.stack-linux

 The first run of the test container will take a long time while the dependencies get cached.
-Creating the `~/.stack-linux` folder and mapping it as a volume into the container ensures that we can run the container in disposable mode and not worry about subsequent runs being slow. `.stack-work-docker` is also mapped into the container and must be specified when using stack from Linux, not to interfere with the `.stack-work` for local development.
-(On Sierra, `stack build` works, while `stack test` fails with GHC 8.0.1).
+Creating the :code:`~/.stack-linux` folder and mapping it as a volume into the container ensures that we can run the container in disposable mode and not worry about subsequent runs being slow. :code:`.stack-work-docker` is also mapped into the container and must be specified when using stack from Linux, not to interfere with the :code:`.stack-work` for local development.
+(On Sierra, :code:`stack build` works, while :code:`stack test` fails with GHC 8.0.1).

 Linked containers: